 Jane laughed—or, she made a noise that was meant to be a laugh and came out sounding like she had just been punched in the stomach.
 “Of course not.”

 Try expanding your snatches of dialogue into full moments, and you’ll steadily watch those moments become full, robust scenes!
+(See How to Add Layers to Your Dialogue for a little more help!)

 4. Rewrite ‘was’ whenever possible.
 I love the word ‘was’, love it, but it can sound passive and distance your reader from the dialogue taking place.